claratoll/claratoll/README.md

 🧑‍💻 And a supporter app & website for a supporter club - SwiftUI, Kotlin and WordPress website.

-(Tell me if you want to look closer on those three projects and I'll invite you to the projects)

 💻 Web Developer- React JS, HTML & CSS, Wordpress, Laravel, Ruby on Rails

 📱 Android Developer - Kotlin & Java